mshokrnezhad/CFPulse/README.md

 ## Thank You 🙏

 Thank you for using CFPulse!
 This project is designed to automate the tedious process of monitoring and analyzing academic calls for papers.
 If you have suggestions, issues, or want to contribute, feel free to open an issue or pull request.
 If you find this project helpful, please star the repo and share your feedback!

-## License
-MIT